mjpost/naacl15-handbook/README.md

   This leaves you with a ton of `schedule.tex` files which can be `\input`ed via LaTeX

+- Edit `content/workshops/overview.tex` and
+  `content/workshops/workshops.tex` to include these files and to be correct.

+- Create the workshops bibtex entries in `content/workshops/papers.bib`.
+This is included in the main `handbook.tex` so that you can cite the workshop chairs and title automatically.

+- Next, fill in the tutorials manually, editing `content/tutorials/tutorials-001.tex` and so on.
+Also edit the tutorial overview page in `content/tutorials/tutorials-overview.tex`.

 - Generate the paper and poster session files (which you'll have to edit a bit afterwards):

-       for name in tacl demos papers; do cat data/$name/proceedings/order | ./scripts/order2schedule.perl $name
+       for name in tacl demos papers srw; do cat data/$name/order | ./scripts/order2schedule.perl $name
        done

-- Edit `content/workshops/overview.tex` and
-  `content/workshops/workshops.tex` to include these files and to be correct.

-- Next, fill in the tutorials manually, editing `content/sunday/tutorials-001.tex` and so on.
-Also edit the tutorial overview page in `content/sunday/sunday.tex`.

 - Generate the daily overviews, munge them a bit, pull them in

-        cat data/{papers,shortpapers,demos,tacl,srw}/proceedings/order | ./scripts/order2schedule_overview.py
+        cat data/{papers,shortpapers,demos,tacl,srw}/order | ./scripts/order2schedule_overview.py

 - Email Dragomir Radev, who will run your index against [the ACL Anthology Network](http://clair.eecs.umich.edu/aan/index.php),